 Pingo Apparel is a mom owned online boutique from Canada that has curated a fashionable collection of ethically made clothes for kids and their parents.
 Their clothes are mostly GOTS Certified organic and fair-trade.
-They love Fashion but we also love the Earth and everything in it.
+They love Fashion but they also love the Earth and everything in it.
 That's why They've made sure that each brand carried at Pingo Apparel is gentle to the environment, to the people who make them and to those who wear them!
 They also have a new section of Preloved (second hand) clothes!

 The mom behind Pingo Apparel